-What behaviour can lead to self-fulfilling prophecies?
+What behavior can lead to self-fulfilling prophecies?

 Self-fulfilling prophecies are rooted in the beliefs we hold about ourselves, others and the world.
 Therefore, the nature of one's beliefs shapes their self-fulfilling prophecies greatly.
 A person who holds negative beliefs like "I am not competent" or "Nobody likes me" is more likely to experience negative self-fulfilling prophecies.
-On the other hand, someone who believes they are competent and likeable is more likely to experience positive self-fulfilling prophecies.
+On the other hand, someone who believes they are competent and likable is more likely to experience positive self-fulfilling prophecies.